Kelowna's culture and history begins with First Nations inhabitance.

 Kelowna supports a vibrant arts community concentrated in the six-block downtown Cultural District.
 Get an idea of the local creative community at the Kelowna Art Gallery, which also houses travelling exhibits, or at one of many private galleries and studios around the city.
 Pick up a brochure and take a self-guided tour of Kelowna's extensive public art collection.

 Join an enthusiastic local audience for a performance by the Okanagan Symphony Orchestra at the Kelowna Community Theatre, or bring a lawn chair and settle in for music in the park or Shakespeare at a local winery.
-Take in a dinner and performance at the Rotary Centre for the Arts, or a headline performance at Prospera Place.
+Take in an arts class or a performance at the Rotary Centre for the Arts, or a headline performance at Prospera Place.

 Pick up museum, historic sites, maps, and gallery brochures at the Kelowna Visitor Centre.